School District Employers

 • A district employee has first priority when filling a coaching position currently filled by a citizen coach.
 Because the district employee has a higher priority, the citizen coaches would not have established an on-going relationship unless they met the normal temporary rule of receiving $1,000.00 in each of two consecutive quarters.

 • The district gives priority to the citizen coach; meaning that a new district employee would not unseat a citizen coach from their current position.
-If this is the case, then the district and that citizen coach have established a relationship, and IPERS coverage should begin once that citizen coach returns to coach their second season
+If this is the case, then the district and that citizen coach have established a relationship, and IPERS coverage should begin once that citizen coach returns to coach their second season.

 You should deduct IPERS contributions until employees terminate employment or go four consecutive quarters with no wages.
 When either of these events occurs, employees must requalify for IPERS coverage when they return to work.
 When the employment of many seasonal employees ends at the end of each season, IPERS recommends that you provide a written termination notice at the end of each season and then go through your normal hiring practices that following season.
 Holding or reserving a position for a worker from year to year would make this arrangement permanent and IPERS contributions should be deducted upon their original hire date.